-bati's distinct identity is rooted in the natural beauty that echoes through the Paraguayan countryside.
-We often marvel at the endless palm groves and herds of cattle that make up the landscape, and we’re mindful of our duty to help sustain this gift.
+Bati's distinct identity is rooted in the natural beauty that echoes through the Paraguayan countryside.
+We often marvel at the endless palm groves and herds of cattle that grace the landscape, and we’re mindful of our duty to help sustain this gift.

 That’s why we use vegetable-tanned cow leather.
 Wait, so your goods are prepped with vegetables and stuff?
 Not quite, but good guess!
 The vegetable part refers specifically to the tanning process of the leather.

 There are many methods of leather tanning that are utilized today.
 The most common are chrome and aldehyde tanning.
 The former dominates products in the fashion world (shoes, bags, and purses), the latter to upholster automobile interiors (seats, dashboards, and steering wheels).
 These tanning methods alter the natural state of the leather to make it softer and more reflective.
 The chemicals erase any natural marks on the hide, settling instead for a product that has a uniform color, tone and texture.

 While these methods provide rapid turnarounds for manufacturers, they produce extremely harmful chemicals whose carcinogens endanger those who are tanning the hide.
 It has a devastating effect on the environment as well.

 Vegetable-tanning is completely chemical free.
 It’s the old school way of tanning leather - it takes longer and is more expensive than chemical-based methods.
 It’s a lot less common, in large part because of its meticulous process that needs to be executed by experts.
 Luckily for us, our amigos from Tobatí have been doing this for decades.
 It’s a family business that has been passed down for generations – it’s all they know!

 Vegetable-tanning sources natural tannic acids found in some plants (barks, branches, fruits) to treat the hide.
 The organic ingredients breathe life into the hide, providing it the durability needed to sustain time.